nettemhandu/Pet-Simulation-Game/README.md

 Encapsulation: Pet attributes like hunger and happiness are private with controlled access

-Inheritance: Subclasses (Dog, Cat, Bird) inherit from an abstract Pet class
+Inheritance: Subclasses (Dog, Cat, Bird) inherit from an abstract Pet class.

 Polymorphism: Methods like play() and makeSound() behave differently for each pet type